 As ancient as humans’ love of truffles is, there is still ongoing debate as to the best way to use them.
-Though there is a classic European tradition of roasting meats and poultry with black Perigord truffles and white Alba truffles (usually sliced and slid into slits cut into the meat or placed under poultry skin), many modern truffle lovers feel that fresh winter truffles should never be more than lightly cooked.
+Though there is a classic European tradition of roasting meats and poultry with black Perigord truffles (usually sliced and slid into slits cut into the meat or placed under poultry skin), many modern truffle lovers feel that white Alba truffles should never be more than very lightly cooked.

-These truffle fans feel that while black winter truffles can be shaved on to food near the very end of the cooking process, white truffles are more delicate and should not be shaved over food until after it has been completely cooked.
+These truffle fans feel that while black winter truffles can be used as an ingredient, white truffles are more delicate and should not be shaved over food until after it has been completely cooked.

 Incidentally, just before serving is also the best time to use truffle products like truffle oils, truffle salt, and truffle butter.